-Transmitted Power (P_T)
+Transmitted Power $(P_T)$

-The FCC specifies the maximum transmitter power used for antennae of a given gain.
+The FCC specifies the maximum transmitter power that may be used for antennae of a given gain.
 FCC Rules Part 15, Subpart 247 allow for a maximum power of 1 Watt (30 dBm) into antennae of a gain less than or equal to 6 dBi.
-At 2.4 GHz (TRACER 4108), the 1-watt maximum transmitter power must be reduced by 1 dB for every 3 dB of antenna gain over 6 dBi.
-Since the TRACER 4108 maximum transmit power is 100 milliwatts, only antennas with gains above 36 dBi (12-foot diameter parabolic dishes) require any reduction in transmit power.
-For the 5.8 GHz band (TRACER 4208), there is no reduction in transmitter output power required for antenna gains greater than 6 dBi.
+At 2.4 GHz (TRACER 4106), the 1-watt maximum transmitter power must be reduced by 1 dB for every 3 dB of antenna gain over 6 dBi.
+Since the TRACER 4106 maximum transmit power is 100 milliwatts, only antennas with gains above 36 dBi (12-foot diameter parabolic dishes) require any reduction in transmit power.
+For the 5.8 GHz band (TRACER 4206), there is no reduction in transmitter output power required for antenna gains greater than 6 dBi.